Last updated: 15/02/2021

 We will continue to do all we can to deliver our services online, by email, phone or text and thank you for your patience and understanding through this difficult period.

-To make contacting us easier, we are committing to Opening Times for our mobile phone number (07504 433758);
+To make contacting us easier, we are committing to Opening Times for our phone number (01603 764904);

-We fully appreciate the current crisis will have implications for some of our member's finances and their ability to pay back their loans.
-As your Credit Union, we will do whatever we reasonably can to assist you through this period.
+We understand that the current crisis will affect some members' finances and their ability to pay back their Credit Union loans.
+We ask you to stay in contact with us and we will do whatever we reasonably can to help you through this period.

-Credit Unions operate under a different regulatory regime to banks and so we will be operating on a case-by-case basis, so that both our members and the regulators can be confident that we are acting both sympathetically and prudently.
+Credit Unions operate under a different regulatory regime to banks and so we will be operating on a case-by-case basis.
+In this way, our members and the regulators can be confident that we are acting both sympathetically and prudently.

 The Money Navigator Tool will ask you a series of quick questions about your current situation and give you an action plan, including advice on which organisations can help in your specific scenario.